javascript-tutorial/en.javascript.info/8-web-components/2-custom-elements/article.md

 If you run it, the `alert` is empty.

-That's exactly because there are no children on that stage, the DOM is unfinished yet.
-So, if we'd like to pass information to custom element, we can use attributes.
+That's exactly because there are no children on that stage, the DOM is unfinished.
+HTML parser connected the custom element `<user-info>`, and will now proceed to its children, but just didn't yet.

+If we'd like to pass information to custom element, we can use attributes.
 They are available immediately.

 Or, if we really need the children, we can defer access to them with zero-delay `setTimeout`.